TheDuffman85/SynologyDownloadStationAdapter/README.md

 Requirements
 ==============================
 * .NET Framework 4.5
-* Access to internet (Containers will be decrypted using http://dcrypt.it/)
+* Access to internet (containers will be decrypted using http://dcrypt.it/)

 Features
 ==============================